The Charge of the Light Brigade (1936 film): Development

 The charge had been previously portrayed in a British film, The Jaws of Death (1930).

 Warner Bros. was inspired to make the film after Lives of a Bengal Lancer (1935) had been released to great popularity, ushering in a series of British Empire adventure tales.
 Michel Jacoby had developed a story based on the famous charge but, although Warners bought Jacoby's script, the final script was closer to Lives of a Bengal Lancer.

 An original working title for the film was The Charge of the 600.

 Warner Bros. wanted an all-British cast.
-Errol Flynn (Tasmanian, but initially ballyhooed by the studio publicity department as Irish) had made such a strong impression in Captain Blood that he was removed from supporting Fredric March in Anthony Adverse to play the lead in Charge of the Light Brigade.
+Errol Flynn (Australian, but initially ballyhooed by the studio publicity department as Irish) had made such a strong impression in Captain Blood that he was removed from supporting Fredric March in Anthony Adverse to play the lead in Charge of the Light Brigade.
 Ian Hunter was connected to the film early on.
 Anita Louise was announced as the female lead.

 Patric Knowles had just joined Warner Bros. at the recommendation of Irving Asher in London, the same man who recommended Errol Flynn.
 He was given the crucial supporting role of Flynn's brother, which was perfect since Flynn and Knowles looked almost exactly alike at the time.

 The film provides an early, important supporting role for David Niven.

 Edward G. Robinson tested for the role as the lead villain Surat Khan.
 Basil Rathbone was also considered before C. Henry Gordon was finally cast.